-The 2011 Census carried out by the Central Statistics Office in April 2011 found that 11,019 persons were at work in Navan (aged 15 and over).
-This figure represents an 11% decrease over the figure of 12,367 recorded at work by the 2006 Census.
-Employment in commerce and trade accounted for 26% of the total employed, with professional services applicable to 23% and the category of 'other' accounting for 15% of employment.
-The next largest employment category was manufacturing, which 14% of Navan respondents stated as their line of work.
-The unemployment rate was recorded at 23.3% in the Navan area, compared to the national average of 19%.
+The 2006 Census carried out by the Central Statistics Office in April 2006 found that 12,367 persons were at work in Navan (aged 15 and over).
+This figure represents a 35.1% increase over the figure of 9,149 recorded at work by the 2002 Census.
+Employment in manufacturing accounted for 16.7% of the total employed, with wholesale and retail applicable to 14.8% and the construction industry accounting for 10.1% of employment.
+The next largest employment category was health and social work, which 8.9% of Navan respondents stated as their line of work.
+The above figures show in particular the importance of the manufacturing and construction sectors to the residents of the town.
+The two sectors combined provide employment to approximately 26.8% of those in work.
+These figures should be cautiously welcomed as the construction and manufacturing industries have proven to be somewhat volatile and vulnerable to external shocks.
+In terms of unemployment 1,067 persons were classified as unemployed in Navan by the 2006 Census having lost or given up their previous job.
+A further 194 were looking for their first job.

-The rate of unemployment in Navan in recent years has increased, in line with figures at a national level and reflecting the downturn in the economy.
+When groups such as the retired or students are discounted it is evident that Navan enjoyed a high rate of employment in 2006 however in line with national trends the rate of unemployment is likely to be much higher now given the global economic difficulties that emerged in 2008.
+As previously mentioned a large quantum of employment is in industries which have not historically offered the greatest level of job security given their dependence on the central economy for growth.
 It shall be the challenge for the planning authorities to attract more sustainable forms of employment to Navan over the plan period to stimulate economic growth locally and to counter existing unsustainable commuting patterns.

-Over the period of the 2003-2009 Development Plan, the Mullaghboy Industrial Estate, the IDA Business Park and the Beechmount Home Park have developed to provide additional sources of employment for Navan.
+Over the period of the 2003-2009 Development Plan the Mullaghboy Industrial Estate, the IDA Business Park and the Beechmount Home Park have developed to provide additional sources of employment for Navan.
 The primary role of the Planning Authorities in relation to employment creation is to ensure that sufficient serviced land is made available at suitable locations for economic activity throughout the plan period.
 The need to identify further lands to facilitate the employment requirements of the town's growing population will be closely monitored over the life of the Plan.

-The Regional Planning Guidelines for the Greater Dublin Area (RPGs), as well as the Meath County Development Plan, designate Navan as a Large Growth Town I within the Core Economic Area of Navan, along with the Secondary Economic Town of Kells and the town of Trim.
-The RPGs note, with regards to Navan, that "Potential remains in developing and expanding business and technology such as manufacturing, international services and higher order retail in the town and its environs.
-Health and medical services together with the development of a digital economy also have potential as strong economic sectors in the region."
-They also state that Navan, as a Primary Economic Growth Town, should be one of the main centres of economic activity in the Greater Dublin Area outside of Dublin city.
-Primary Economic Growth Towns will be promoted as anchors of regional enterprise and will benefit from locational advantages in terms of access to strategic rail and road networks to gateways, ports and airports.
-These centres shall be prioritised for economic development and investment to redress the imbalance of residential development and jobs and the emergence of dormitory areas.
+The Regional Planning Guidelines for the Greater Dublin Area, as well as the Meath County Development Plan, designate Navan as a Large Growth Town within the primary dynamic cluster of Navan, Trim and Kells.
+The Guidelines state "It is envisaged that, principally, the Large Growth Towns are most likely to be successful in attracting a concentration of major employment-generating investment and should have the greatest accessibility/connectivity and will therefore require a location on a main radial/orbital intersection and high quality rail service."
 Notwithstanding the success of the IDA Business Park and as with other centres in County Meath, employment generating development has not kept pace with the level of residential development in the town.
 A key issue to be tackled in Navan is the creation of a sustainable settlement in accordance with the Regional Planning Guidelines, i.e. a balance of residential and other uses including employment generating uses.